 Susan is author of 22 books published in 33 countries and 24 languages.
-Her latest book, How to Choose a Partner, is based on the relationship course she co-wrote for the global self-development organisation The School of Life.
-Three of her books have been written for Relate and The Samaritans, with whom she has worked closely.
+Three of her books have been written for Relate and The Samaritans, with whom she has worked closely, while her book How to Choose a Partner is based on the relationship course she co-wrote for the global self-development organisation The School of Life.
 In 2008 she also updated and substantially rewrote the classic book The Joy of Sex.

 Susan has written and commented for all major British Sunday and daily newspapers and websites plus several US and worldwide publications; she also comments regularly on radio and television and from 2008-2010 co-presented an agony phone-in programme for LBC.

 Susan consults regularly for PR and advertising agencies through surveys, reports, presentations and advisory board work.
 Her more recent projects include helping a national pharmacy think through their women’s sexual health strategy, and supporting a nationwide campaign for family relationships.
 Projects Susan has worked on have won PR Week Award for Campaign of the Year and PR Week Award for Ethical Health Care.